Am I Anorexic? Questions to Ask Yourself

 • Food restrictions

-• Unusual eating habits like pushing food around your plate or cutting it really small
+• Unusual eating habits, like pushing food around your plate or cutting it into tiny pieces

 • Social withdrawal, isolation, and increased secrecy